What We Do

 The Council Chairman (or designee) supervises the Program Coordinator, guiding this grant-funded initiative to empower families.

-While this program is supervised by the Hungalelti Community Council, the Woodfords Council collaborates and supports its goals within the broader tribal structure.
+While the program manager of the WTCC is supervised by the Woodfords Community Council, the WCC collaborates and supports its goals within the broader tribal structure.

-- The Council supports the WTYC's mission of youth development and environmental stewardship.
+• The WCC supports the WTCC's mission of youth development and environmental stewardship.

-- Responsibilities include oversight of construction projects and managing youth corps members.
+• Responsibilities include oversight of construction projects and managing conservation corps members.

 Governing Documents

-The Council's authority and responsibilities are formally defined in the following key documents, which provide the legal framework for its operations.
+The WCC's authority and responsibilities are formally defined in the following key documents, which provide the legal framework for its operations.